FEMA chief says will need more money for Sandy costs

-WASHINGTON, Dec 4 (Reuters) - The U.S. disaster fund likely will run out of money by early spring because of costs from Superstorm Sandy, the head of the Federal Emergency Management Agency (FEMA) said on Tuesday.
+WASHINGTON (Reuters) - The disaster fund likely will run out of money by early spring because of costs from Superstorm Sandy, the head of the Federal Emergency Management Agency (FEMA) said on Tuesday.

 “We would look at early spring.
 We would probably reach the point where we have to go to immediate needs funding,” he said in testimony before the House Transportation and Infrastructure Committee.